Immersion Heaters: Benefits, Costs & Free Hot Water

 For example, if the cold water in your 120 litre tank is 15°C and you would like it heated to 60°C, the calculation would be: 120 x 4 x 45 / 3412 = 6.3kW

-Replacing an immersion heater can take a qualified engineer up to half a day and involves either partially or fully draining the tank of water so they can access the immersion heater.
+Replacing an immersion heater can take a qualified engineer up to half a day.
+They’ll start by either partially or fully draining the tank of water so they can access the immersion heater.
 The job involves both electricity and plumbing so we highly recommend that you get quotes from a professional engineer in your area.

 *According to figures from the Energy Saving Trust reviewed in March 2018.